Simplicity of augmentations of codimension 1 germs and by Morse functions: Simple corank 1 augmentations from

-\begin{teo} If $A\colon(\C^4,0)\to(\C^4,0)$ is the result of augmenting an $\A_e$-codimension 1 map-germ, or is an augmentation via a Morse function, then $A$ lies in the equivalence class of one of the germs in Table \ref{table_44}. \end{teo}
+\begin{teo} If a corank 1 map-germ $A\colon(\C^4,0)\to(\C^4,0)$ is the result of augmenting an $\A_e$-codimension 1 map-germ, or is an augmentation via a Morse function, then $A$ lies in the equivalence class of one of the germs in Table \ref{table_44}. \end{teo}